joblocal/programming-challenge.js/README.md

 ## Project submission

-Feel free to place this test on your Github, Gitlab, Bitbucked, etc account as a public repository.
+Feel free to place this test on your Github, Gitlab, Bitbucket, etc account as a public repository.
 Send the link back to Joblocal.
 We are looking forward to hearing from you.
 Good luck! :)